ronggong/interspeech2018_submission01/README.md

 The code in the repository is for the conference review process.

-For the demo of the algorithm, please check the [distribute branch](https://github.com/ronggong/interspeech2018_submission01/tree/distribute).
+For the demo of the proposed algorithm, please check the [jupyter notebook](https://goo.gl/BzajRy).
+You should be able to "open with" `google colaboratory` in you `google drive`, then "open in playground" to execute it block by block.

+The code of the demo is in the [distribute branch](https://github.com/ronggong/interspeech2018_submission01/tree/distribute).

 ## A Paper complementary information